eliaskioni/BadStatusLine/README.md

 > ### To understand why i think it might affect other people who fail to realise it early.
 In the lib.AfricasTalkingGateway.py file.
 Uncomment the send_message function and comment the *send_message* function which we have handled the exception.

 > ## You will notice if the BadStatusLine is raised.
-That thread will fail causing messages not be sent which is something to worry about.
+The active thread will fail causing messages not to be sent which is something to worry about.

 > ## I think we missed to catch it because your doc's in some place mentions that all gateway exceptions will be handled.
 Which I think is not true.